-BREAKELAS can be used when the symmetry must be reduced to apply an external stress (see EXTSTRESS, OPTGEOM input block, page 137) not compatible with the present symmetry.
+BREAKELAS can be used when the symmetry must be reduced to apply an external stress not compatible with the present symmetry.

 BREAKELAS reduces the symmetry according to the distortion defined in input, but does not perform a distortion of the lattice.